ChrstphrHll/npc_gen/students/Valygar Lyklor.md

 # Valygar Lyklor
 ---
 ### Description
-- Firbolg Cleric from Magmus Centerhold
+- Firbolg Cleric from Aldercrown Empire
 - 2nd year Protection student in Burk
-- short straight brunette hair that's wild, Pale Blue eyes, and Pale Green skin
+- shoulder length curly brunette hair that's put up, Pale Blue eyes, and Pale Green skin
 - Is Invulnerable and Assertive, and has Responsibility as their ideal

 ### Organizations